 Mostly popular in the United States, the standardized multiple-choice format can be seen used most frequently in educational testing, market research, and elections, where there exists a choice between multiple candidates, parties, or policies.
 In this process, a question, an incomplete statement, or mathematical equation, which is often referred to as items, is used to make an individual focus on a single correct answer.

-The standardized multiple-choice format usually consist of two parts; an item that is presented as a problem to be solved and a set of pre-selected options that consist of possible answers that an individual is to select from.
+The standardized multiple-choice format usually consists of two parts; an item that is presented as a problem to be solved and a set of pre-selected options that consists of possible answers that an individual is to select from.
 In this set of pre-selected options that consist of possible answers that an individual is to select from, there is only one correct answer, which is referred to as the key.
 All other answers are referred to as the distracters.

 For the purposes of this illustration, we will not discuss the more complex forms of the standardized multiple-choice format.
-There are some advantages to using the standardized multiple-choice format from an assessment standpoint but they do not outnumber the disadvantages to using such a format.
+There are some advantages to using the standardized multiple-choice format from an assessment standpoint, but they do not outnumber the disadvantages to using such a format.
 Depending on the item writers themselves, his or her training, and his or her personal agendas, items can be subjective in nature, poor in quality, and very ineffective as a teaching tool.

 Because of the natural design of the standardized multiple-choice format, individuals are evaluated based on their ability to process and remember all of the information that they have been shown and to make logical decisions and give correct answers accordingly when asked.
 Basically, the individual is expected to make the best selection from within the set of pre-selected options he or she is given.